-The town and its fortifications were founded on the high embankment of the Kamienna River, which was a natural barrier together with the Gościcki stream and Młynówka.
-In addition, a bit further to the north, the town was protected by the Nysa Kłodzka River flowing between the Paczkowskie and Otmuchowskie lakes.
+The town and its fortifications were founded on a high escarpment of the Kamienna River, which was a natural dam along with the Gościcki stream and the Młynówka.
+In addition, a little further to the north, the town was protected by the Nysa Kłodzka River, flowing between the Paczkowskie and Otmuchowskie lakes.
 The fortifications, 1,200 meters long, surrounded the town on an oval plan, housing a regular layout of buildings inside, with a large, rectangular market square in the middle, from the corners and centers of the longer frontages, streets ran, connected at the defensive wall by a circumferential underwall street.
 In the southern part of the town, close to the defensive walls, there was a parish church.

 The curtains of the walls were built of erratic stone.
 Originally in the crown, the wall had a battlement and measured about 7 meters, and after extension 9 meters in height.
 At narrower sections of the wall wooden porches were built, which were supported by brackets protruding from the wall.
 Wooden hoarding on the outside of the curtain is a matter of controversy.
 In the fifteenth century, the northern side of the fortification circuit was additionally reinforced by a second, external wall, added at a distance of 10 meters.
 It was built on the site of earlier earthen embankments and was about 4 meters high.
 Between the inner and outer walls was kept a water-filled moat.

 The main defensive wall was reinforced with 24 half towers open from the town side, including 20 semicircular and 4 angular.
 Over time, their rear part could be built with wooden or half-timbered walls.
 The Paczków towers were of different sizes, on the semi-circular plan.
 Inside towers, timber beams embedded in sockets supported the ceilings.
 Probably at the beginning of the sixteenth century, towers were raised and adapted to firearms.